 Apart from being fun to look at (if you’re apple nerds, like us), it’s also an important reference collection.

 Preserving heritage varieties

 We grow some very unusual varieties you may not have heard of, like Roundway Magnum Bonum, Bess Pool, and Elstar.
-For most of them, we’ve never seen the fruit, let alone tasted it.
+For many of them, we’ve never seen the fruit, let alone tasted it.

-Quite a few of the varieties in the Grove museum are ones we’ve planted on the farm in our heritage orchard.
+Quite a few of the varieties in the Grove museum are ones we’ve planted on the farm.
+We have a special little heritage orchard for the purpose.
 None of them are large enough to have fruit yet, which is why we love to see the actual fruit in the museum.

 Our idea is to continue to expand our collection so that we can grow our own grafting wood to use in the nursery.
 We want to be able to produce a steady supply of these old heritage apple varieties that would otherwise potentially just disappear from view.

 So far we’ve managed to expand the collection of heritage apple trees for sale to more than 80 different varieties (though not every variety is available every year).